 The products of the company are in all cases labelled in accordance with rules on the labelling of marine products.
 This means that it is always clear what species of fish and fishing area is involved, as well as what type of fishing gear was used.
-Official inspectors had no written comments to make as regards the labelling of the company’s products during the year.
 There were no recalls during the year, neither due to labelling nor for other reasons.
 During the period covered by the report, there were no documented deviations from the company’s rules as regard the provision of information and labelling of the products of the company nor has the company been fined for such deviations.

 An assessment of customer satisfaction is an integral part of the certified quality systems of the company.
-The procedure involves the assessment reaching customers representing at least 80% of the company’s turnover.
-This assessment is performed on a yearly basis and was last performed in December 2017.
+The procedure provides for the assessment reaching customers representing at least 80% of the company’s turnover.
+This assessment is performed on a yearly basis and was last performed for 2018 in January 2019.

 It is important to keep the ocean’s ecosystem in as good or better condition for future generations.
 The future of the company is based on this belief.